=not named in book of Remembrance

 Sherwood, W. S.

 1943, courtesy Dover ExpressWalter Sidney Sherwood.
 A bus driver, he died at the East Kent Garage on 23 March 1942, aged 31.
-He was the husband of Ethel May Sherwood and lived at 7 Underdown Road
+He lived at 7 Underdown Road, and was the husband of Ethel May Sherwood, formerly Gilham, whom he had married on 18 October 1935 at St Mary's, Lydden.
+The couple had a son, Barrie, born in 1939.

 in memoriam 1943